Author Stephen Chbosky

 He gets his first perfect score ever and proudly brings it to his mother.
 She plays the lottery with the numbers on his math test and wins.
 Smartly, she uses the winnings to pay off her current debt and buy a modest home for her and Christopher.

 I like Kate a lot.
-She’s my favorite character in this book.
+She’s my favorite character in Imaginary Friend.
 She’s smart, fierce, and the best darn mom anyone could ask for.

 However, the house she buys is within ear shot of the spooky woods that are about to cause them a lot of trouble.